London and Renewable Energy

 It is also important that you take the decision of investing in solar energy not only based on price.
 You should take into account that solar panels that are connected to the grid will actually pay back after approximately 8-10 years and after that, you will make money out of them.
 Moreover, by investing in solar energy you are reducing your carbon footprint and helping mitigate the climate change.

 Are There Grants For Solar Energy in London?

-The Feed-in Tariff (FiT) is the most popular government scheme aiming at attracting a wider audience to invest in renewable technologies.
-The FiT means that you will get a set amount of money for each unit of electricity you generate, say with your solar panel installation.
-The rate of the tariff will depend on:
+The Feed-in Tariff (FiT) was the most popular government scheme aiming at attracting a wider audience to invest in renewable technologies.
+The FiT meant that you would get a set amount of money for each unit of electricity you generate, say with your solar panel installation.
+The rate of the tariff depended on:

 - The size of your system.

 - Who has installed it (you need a certified installer to be eligible for the tariff).